-Quality Assurance teams carry a tablet and use 1Place to monitor hygiene, cleaning, sign-in processes, mask wearing and social distancing in centers.
+Quality Assurance teams carry a tablet and use 1Place to monitor hygiene, cleaning, sign-in processes, mask wearing and social distancing in centres.

-A center’s Covid response adherence is given a percentage rating which must stay above 90% in order for that center to carry on.
-Often simple fixes will bring a center’s rating up and these can be rectified easily once an issue is flagged in 1Place.
+A centre’s Covid response adherence is given a percentage rating which must stay above 90% in order for that centre to carry on.
+Often simple fixes will bring a centre’s rating up and these can be rectified easily once an issue is flagged in 1Place.

-“Fortunately in this scenario, and thanks to 1Place, we have the ability to either have these reports go directly to the supervisors that oversee the center so they get the scores immediately or they go to me and I am the one who pushes them out to the center,” says Glynne.
+“Fortunately in this scenario, and thanks to 1Place, we have the ability to either have these reports go directly to the supervisors that oversee the centre so they get the scores immediately or they go to me and I am the one who pushes them out to the centre,” says Glynne.

-This proactive approach means there is less risk taken on a day-to-day basis and centers cannot slip back into pre-Covid ways.
+This proactive approach means there is less risk taken on a day-to-day basis and centres cannot slip back into pre-Covid ways.